 “Christmas with a friend from space”

-French-Canadian goose-ahoy snow-sodden oddity in which discovery of green footprints in the snow (no, really) leads to two children being enticed into a spaceship by a chocolate-proferring alien who has apparently stolen Martin Degville’s face mask thing, and subsequent pitchfork-waving fumings of parents who don’t ‘get’ him.
+French-Canadian goose-ahoy snow-sodden oddity in which the discovery of green footprints in the snow leads to two children being enticed into a spaceship by a chocolate-proffering alien who has apparently stolen Martin Degville from Sigue Sigue Sputnik’s face mask thing, and subsequent pitchfork-waving fumings from parents who don’t ‘get’ him.
 Where do you get your crazy ideas from, Mr Spielberg?

 WHERE YOU’RE LIKELY TO FIND IT: Christmas Day, ITV, whatever time you’ve been told is ‘too early’ to open your presents.